troy600/Discord-Chatbot/README.md

 - [x] GPT3/4-mini model: Leverage the power of GPT model for advanced language processing capabilities. 🤖
 - [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [!]
 Web Access(Removed IDK): Web Access is now available!
 Unlock a whole new level of awesomeness. 🌐
-- [no] YouTube Video Summarizer: This is a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
+- [!]
+YouTube Video Summarizer: This is a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
-- [?]
+- [!]
 Speech recognition: (Under development) Get ready for an LLM-powered voice assistant.

 </details>